Ajinocounter47/Ajinocounter47/README.md

 - Key Features: The main feature of this script is to get a lot of followers.
 - Demo: You can see my project on https://github.com/Ajinocounter47/Qlizz-BetaVersion.git

+#### Project 3: THREADS HACKING
+- Description: This is a script made purely in Python that works to hack random Threads accounts.
+- Technologies Used: Python.
+- Key Features: This script has very perfect features equipped with the best methods.
+- Demo: You can see my project on https://github.com/Ajinocounter47/Threads-Main.git

 # Skills

 Programming Languages: Python